magento/magento2-functional-testing-framework/.github/DOCUMENTATION_TEMPLATE.md

 The contribution workflow for the Magento functional testing framework (MFTF) documentation is the same as submitting code.

-1. Make a branch from the `develop` branch in the [MFTF repo][].
+1. Create a branch from the `develop` branch in the [MFTF repo][].
 1. Make edits/additions/deletions as needed.
 1. Submit your PR to the `develop` branch.

 Once submitted, a member of the documentation team will review and merge it.
 We will inform you if it needs any additional processing.

+The documentation in this repository is used as the source for the [MFTF documentation][].
-Any changes to the Table of Contents will need to be made in the regular [devdocs repo][].
+Any changes to the Table of Contents will need to be made via a separate PR in the regular [devdocs repo][].

 ## Ordered lists - all heading have a blank line before and after, capitalize the first word only

 1. Number all ordered list items as `1.`
-1. Single spafce after the number.
+1. Single space after the number.
 1. Blank line before and after list.

 ## Unordered lists